MiltonJ23/MiltonJ23/README.md

 **LinguoMT** `Python` `HuggingFace`
 Neural translation for Fufulde and Bafia.
-Scraped and cleaned 25k+ sentence pairs for Fufulde, 38k for Bafia — languages with no public MT datasets before this.
+Scraped and cleaned 25k+ sentence pairs for Fufulde, 38k for Bafia — languages , pretty difficult since the only available source we had was from scraping bible.com .
 Models live on HuggingFace.
 Published a research paper.

 **KmerLex** `Python` `Next.js`
 Mini-compiler for Camfranglais and Pidgin.
 Lexical and syntactic analysis, error reporting by position, AST visualization.
-Because these languages deserve tooling.
+Compilers are a tough take, i found it to be at least, crazy level of abstraction.

 **Xplr** `Java` `JavaFX`
 Digital forensics tool for FAT32.
 Journal reading, slack space inspection, device